vasqu/mamba2-torch/README.md

     - Groups in Multi-input SSM
     - Parallelized linear layers
     - Imo insignificant kernels (e.g. RMSNorm)
+- `tie_embedding_weights` flag in the config is probably enforced in any case.
+Not too interested in digging into this but open for PRs.

 ## Work this is based on